filiphsps/surface-duo/README.md

 ## WARNINGS

-While this has been tested on my personal device I cannot confirm that'll it work for yours. sim card support might be broken (though it worked on my Swedish network). **I am not responsible for any damage that might occur to your device.**
+While this has been tested on my personal device I cannot confirm that'll it work for yours. sim card support might be broken (though it worked on my Swedish network). **I am not responsible for any damage that might occur to your device.**.
+Bank and similar (SafetyNet) apps should still work but might require you to re-lock the bootloader afterwards.
+Since we'll just be running stock firmware.

 ## Steps